 Similar to Martyrs, much if not all of this violence is directed at young women.
 Hence, the accusations that the violence in Ghostland is misogynistic.
 Yet it’s far from a straightforward criticism to address.
 Laugier is a challenging filmmaker – it would be easy to dismiss his movies if he was unskilled or turned out derivative low-budget trash.
 But none of these things are true.
 Aside from being an extremely skilled craftsman, Laugier layers his films with challenging subtext.
 Laugier demands his viewers to engage at a much deeper level.

 Ghostland is filled with doll imagery.
 It’s also a movie wherein its killers literally dress their victims up as dolls, demanding them to remain motionless and silent., Laugier seems to want to make some commentary on the objectification of women and misogynistic violence.
 The question is to what extent does one need to show the audience this violence to address the issue?
 How much is too much?

 Compelling Characters Buoyed By Excellent Performances

-Incident in a Ghostland distinguishes itself from formulaic slasher films with its relationship between the sisters.
-Initially, Taylor Hickson’s ‘Vera’ is a thoroughly unlikeable character.
+Incident in a Ghostland distinguishes itself from formulaic slasher films by virtue of the relationship between its sisters.
+Initially, Taylor Hickson’s ‘Vera’ is a thoroughly unlikable character.
 She’s the typical surly teenager that is mean and petty to her younger sister.
 But if much of Ghostland is focused on violence against women, a significant part of its story is the bonds between sisters and the strength it affords them.
 It is the initially unlikeable Vera’s sacrifice that shields her younger sister, allowing her to escape into fantasy.